Before The Ambulance Arrives

 Remember the time, this is very important.
 When was the last time you talked to the patient?
 How long has this medical condition existed?
 How long has the person been unconscious?
 How long have they been complaining of pain?

-We are an ASHI training center and hold classes and talks on CPR/FIRST AID and AED use.
-Contact us by email at email@example.com
+We hold classes and talks on CPR/FIRST AID and AED use.
+Our instructors are American Heart Association certified.
+Contact us by email at email@example.com.

 Heathsville Farmers Market